 When your small business is seasonal, it’s essential to properly manage your cash flow.
 Follow these 6 tips to help avoid cash flow problems all year long.

 Whether you sell Christmas tree ornaments or prepare tax returns, your small business has highs and lows throughout the year.
 Proper cash flow management can be make-or-break for your business, even if you’re well established.
-Follow these tips to help avoid cash flow problems throughout the year and continue to grow your business.
+These 6 methods of solving cash flow problems can help your business stay steady throughout the year.

 First and foremost – creating an accurate cash flow forecast is essential to helping you predict and prepare for seasonal concerns.
 Whether you use robust accounting software or a spreadsheet you made yourself, take the time to forecast cash flow for the year.